Marcelo Milanesio: Clubs

 Known for his efficiency of external shots, he reached an average point score of 43.9% for three in the 848 matches in the 18 seasons he was with Atenaso, the first 649 without missing a side match.

 His community activities gave him public and institutional recognition.
 He was declared illustrious citizen of the cities of Hernando, Río Tercero, San Marcos Sierra and Córdoba.
 In 1993 he was honored with the inaugural "decade" Golden Olimpia Award for Basketball, ten years later it was given to Emanuel Ginóbili.

 Argentina national team

 Milanesio defended Argentina and won the 1987 South American Championship in Asunción, Paraguay.
 He was Argentina's main point guard, at the 1990 FIBA World Championship, hosted by Argentina.
 Argentina brought home their inaugural gold medal at the 1995 Pan American Games, having defeated the Team USA, in the final of the 1995 Pan American Games, in Mar del Plata, Argentina.

 Coaching career

 Milanesio currently works on sharing his experience and knowledge of the game.
 In 2004, he organised his first National Campus at Villa Carlos Paz, which has since successfully repeated every year, and receive around 150 children and teenagers from Argentina, and from neighbouring Bolivia and Chile.

-On August, 2010, Milanesio was designated as assistant coach to and helper of Sergio Hernández to the Argentina national basketball team, preparing for the 2010 FIBA World Championship, in Turkey.
+In August 2010, Milanesio was designated as assistant coach to and helper of Sergio Hernández to the Argentina national basketball team, preparing for the 2010 FIBA World Championship, in Turkey.